-The Erosion Prevention and Sediment Control Planning and Design Manual was developed for the sole purpose of providing the most updated Erosion, Prevention, Run-off, and Sediment Controls Best Management Practices (BMP's).
-The contents of this manual should not be interpreted as necessarily representing the policies or recommendations of other referenced agencies or organizations.
+The Erosion Prevention and Sediment Control Planning and Design Manual was developed for the sole purpose of providing the most updated Erosion, Prevention, Run-off, and Sediment Controls Best Management Practices (BMPs).
+The contents of this manual should not be interpreted as representing the policies or recommendations of the referenced agencies or organizations.